 'A miracle': State Police track down $70,000 worth of jewelry stolen from family at Logan Airport

-"My husband called the police right away," said Raka Agrawal.
+"My husband called the police right away," Raka Agrawal told WBZ-TV.
 "They were able to find the bag and when he located the bag which was literally 15 minutes later, he noticed the bag was unzipped."

 "That is how they show their love and affection, it is through jewelry," said Raka.
 "I think people are getting wise to the cultural significance of jewelry just knowing that it is a custom in Indian culture of passing down jewelry from generation to generation."